Skip to content

 The pattern across all three: when the rules connect individual reward to collective value creation, the system outperforms its extractive alternative by multiples — not percentages.

-1. What behavior do we want?
+1. What behavior do you want?

 Be specific.
 Not "we want engaged users" but "we want users who create content that other users find valuable."
 Not "we want productive employees" but "we want employees who identify and solve problems before they escalate."